jpbriend/mobile-deposit-api-devoxx2017/README.md

 * Build the Docker image of the application
 * Push this image to our private Docker registry (hosted on Azure, via [ACR](https://azure.microsoft.com/en-us/services/container-registry/))

-* Use [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/overview) to connect to Azure
-* Use Azure CLI 2.0 to get Kubernetes credentials
 * Create a deployment.yml for Kubernetes, which will deploy the new version of the application and expose it on Internet
 * Execute the deployment via the Kubernetes commandline _kubectl_